 Note to Windows users: this section only applies if you want to compile WordGrinder from source, which you probably don't.

 WordGrinder is written in a combination of C and Lua.
 This means you have to have Lua installed if you want to compile it.
 It also makes extensive use of Unicode, which means you'll need a Unicode-aware version of ncurses.
-Full instructions are included in the README.
+Full instructions, plus the list of packages you need, are included in the README.

 Debian and Ubuntu have all the necessary requirements pre-packaged.
 (That's what the author wrote it on.)